 We conducted our audit in accordance with Standards on Auditing (ISA) and Law on Audit of the Republic of Serbia.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Bank in accordance with the International Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in the Republic of Serbia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Bank in accordance with the ethical requirements that are relevant to our audit of the financial statements in Serbia, and have fulfilled our other responsibilities under those ethical requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the financial statements.